500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 My shares in the SRS Account has a stock split event, when will the shares be credited to my SRS Account?

 The "security credit date" information can be found in the SGX website.
 Refer to Company Announcements, under Company Information.

 The bank will charge a transaction fee of $2 for each Singapore Savings Bond application and redemption request.
-Otherwise, all other fees and charges for SRS Account are waived until further notice.
-Note: Other third-party related charges such as CDP administrative fees will apply.
+Otherwise, all SRS account transaction charges are waived until further notice.

 For SRS contribution to be eligible for tax relief in the following year, the contribution via iBanking or mBanking must be completed by 1900hrs on the last working day of December.